 Uses for Copaiba Essential Oil

 Copaiba is a popular and effective remedy for a variety of ailments.
-It is commonly used to address skin conditions, such as acne, reducing the appearance of scars and stretch marks, and improving elasticity of skin, but also has multiple additional applications, including:
+It is commonly used to address skin conditions.
+This includes helping with acne, reducing the appearance of scars and stretch marks, and improving skin elasticity.
+It also has multiple additional applications, including:

 The BCP in copaiba significantly boosts immune and endocrine function, both of which are essential for fighting infection.
-Thus, copaiba essential oil can be used topically as a mild antiseptic for cuts or wounds, or ingested to fight harmful, disease-causing bacteria.5
+Thus, copaiba essential oil can be used topically as a mild antiseptic for cuts or wounds.
+It can also be ingested to fight harmful, disease-causing bacteria.5

 Copaiba essential oils are often used in aromatherapy to improve mood and relieve stress and anxiety.6 You can find copaiba essential oil in Healthy MONQ personal aromatherapy diffusers— portable, breathable aromatherapy options that can be used to relieve pain and improve mood.